 Although the educational issue is not the main concern of governments in the emergency that Coronavirus has brought with it, it is still important.

-According to UNESCO data updated on April 7th, 2020, one of the measures adopted by almost all governments for the prevention of contagion has been the closure of educational institutions at all levels, only the United States, Australia and Vietnam have implemented localized closings, while in Russia they are on school vacations; The result is 1,574,021,818 students affected by these measures, which corresponds to 91.3% of the total number of students enrolled worldwide.
+According to UNESCO data updated on April 7th, 2020, one of the mitigation measures adopted by almost all governments for the prevention of contagion has been the closure of educational institutions at all levels, only the United States, Australia and Vietnam have implemented localized closings, while in Russia they are on school vacations; The result is 1,574,021,818 students affected by these measures, which corresponds to 91.3% of the total number of students enrolled worldwide.

 In South America, the figures amount to 112,554,287 affected.
 Faced with this situation of educational crisis, UNESCO’s suggestion has been (as they have been insisting since the beginning of the millennium) the use of Information and Communication Technologies as a tool that allows maintaining schooling from home.
 But it is well known that not all regions are prepared to take up schooling from home, so there are latent dangers in educational terms: the possibility that the poorest and most migrant students leave the educational system forever, the accentuation of inequalities in educational terms, the limitations of parents to teach from home, the increase in domestic violence, a high economic cost for the countries.

 In 2013 UNESCO published a report with data collected in 2011 entitled Information and Communication Technology (ICT) in education in Latin America and the Caribbean: a regional analysis of the integration of ICT and electronic preparation (Although it is not very recent, it is the most recent available by this institution), in this report different indicators are analyzed to assess the openness to the adoption of this type of technology for pedagogical purposes and the technical possibilities of each country and the region.